faizaan1abd/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

    - Image classification involves training a machine learning model to classify images based on their contents.
 For example, in a traffic monitoring solution you might use an image classification model to classify images based on the type of vehicle they contain, such as taxis, buses, cyclists, and so on.

-   - Object detection machine learning models are trained to classify individual objects within an image, and identify their location with a bounding box.
+   - Object detection machine learning models are trained to classify individual objects within an image and identify their location with a bounding box.
 For example, a traffic monitoring solution might use object detection to identify the location of different classes of vehicle.

    - Semantic segmentation is an advanced machine learning technique in which individual pixels in the image are classified according to the object to which they belong.
 For example, a traffic monitoring solution might overlay traffic images with "mask" layers to highlight different vehicles using specific colors.
    ```